mohammadrony/linux/configurations/4-Mantis-Nginx-MySQL.md

 ### Login to dashboard as administrator

-Continue to Login page > Use 'administrator' username > 'root' password > Login.
+Visit Login page > Use 'administrator' username > 'root' password > Login.